Flash crash trader an impatient businessman for others

 Operating his one-man shop from his parents' house in a working class London suburb miles from the financial district, the 36-year-old became the first to be charged with illegal activities related to the May 2010 rout in the U.S. equity market, which is dominated by far more sophisticated players.

-He is accused of using an automated programme to "spoof" markets by generating large sell orders that pushed down prices.
-He then cancelled those trades and bought the contracts at the lower prices.
+He is accused of using an automated program to "spoof" markets by generating large sell orders that pushed down prices.
+He then canceled those trades and bought the contracts at the lower prices.
+[ID:nL1N0XJ34G]

 In 2007, he sent an email to Doubledown Media – the now-defunct publisher of Trader Monthly – inquiring about joining the ranks of the now-shuttered magazine's "30 Under 30" list.
 On an average trading day, he claimed that he could make $133,000.